 Best For: Dates or a relaxed evening with an intimate group of friends

-Best For: Special night on the town, sunny afternoons
+Best For: Casual night out on the town, more local feel

 Amelie is a local San Francisco wine bar in the Nob Hill district.
-I used to go here all the time when I was just a block or two away.
+I used to go here all the time when I lived just a block or two away.